grafana/agent/docs/sources/flow/reference/components/loki.process.md

 #### GeoIP with custom fields example

-If the MMDB file used is enriched with custom data, e.g. private IP addresses as explained in [the Maxmind blog post](https://github.com/maxmind/mmdb-from-go-blogpost), then it can be extracted from the record using the `custom_lookups` attribute.
+If the MMDB file used is enriched with custom data, for example, private IP addresses as explained in [the Maxmind blog post](https://github.com/maxmind/mmdb-from-go-blogpost), then it can be extracted from the record using the `custom_lookups` attribute.

 ```
 loki.process "example" {